 You’ll find other little gripes – like no custom unsubscribe page or poor A/B testing reporting.
 But for the most part, this is about finding tools that will do just as good a job for less money.

-Seven Mailchimp alternatives that are great, more functional or cheaper
+Best Mailchimp alternatives that are either more functional or cheaper

 Most of these email marketing services are cheaper Mailchimp alternatives, while we also included two options that offer more detailed functionality in key areas (but not a lower price).